 Sometimes physical hunger really does strike and heading to the kitchen was not boredom-based.

 After paying attention to hunger cues and noticing a growling stomach, eat a healthy snack.
-The snacks detailed below are balanced with protein, fiber, and healthy fat to satisfy hunger (and maybe even help you lose weight)!
+The snacks below are balanced with protein, fiber, and healthy fat to satisfy hunger (and maybe even help you lose weight)!

-Berries and Greek Yogurt
+Greek Yogurt & Fruit

 Fruit offers natural sweetness to beat that sweet tooth.
 It also supplies essential fiber to increase satiety and other essential nutrients.